-With the dramatic setting of a Mount Everest summit expedition, this award-winning team-based simulation teaches group dynamics and leadership.
+With the dramatic setting of a Mount Everest summit expedition, this award-winning team-based simulation from Harvard Business Publishing teaches group dynamics and leadership.
 Students play one of 5 roles on a team of climbers, sharing information to maximize group achievement and avoid the perils that threaten the group’s ability to reach the summit and meet its goals.

 THE EVEREST TEAM: Students begin the journey by logging in as the Leader, Physician, Environmentalist, Marathoner, or Photographer (or as the optional sixth role, Team Observer).
 The goals associated with these roles can often be in conflict with one another and require compromise for the team to succeed.